YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

   and  'b guarded_logic_list  = ('b, 'b logic_list) MyList.t
 ```
 where the constructors `Value` and `Var` are used to distinguish a guarded logic list from a pure
  logic list.
-Moreover,  The `Var` constructor's `int` argument uniquely identifies the pure logic list, and the
+Moreover,  The `Var` constructor's `int` argument uniquely identifies a pure logic list, and the
  second argument is a (possibly empty) list of logic lists that can be used to instantiate the pure
  logic list.